BU-IE-360/fall20-ferhatturhan/index.md

 ## Homework 4 (29.01.2021)

 [Here](files/ferhatturhan_homework_4.html) is the transformation of the time series Daily Electricity Consumption data into stationary time series data.

+## Final Exam (06.01.2021)

+[Here](files/final.html) is my final exam, which consists of forecasting the solar production energy by using different approaches.